dekay7/CBORDDoorUnlock/README.md

 sudo mv example.env .env
 ```
 Using `nano`, `vim`, or any other text editor, assign the following variables in `.env` to the appropriate values:
-- For `USER=`, replace "oktausername1" with your OKTA username
+- For `LOGINUSER=`, replace "oktausername1" with your OKTA username
 - For `PASS=`, replace "okta_p@ssword" with your OKTA password

 #### Optional: